Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Problem Formulation

 This work considers evasion from a pursuer that uses a linear guidance law.
 Linear laws result from solving linear-quadratic formulations of optimal control or differential game problems.
 These laws are commonly represented by the structure:

 where $\mathcal{N}$ and $z$ are the navigation gain and the zero-effort miss (ZEM) of each guidance law, respectively, and $\mathcal{P}$ is the set of possible guidance laws used by the pursuer.
+The ZEM is the miss distance that would result if, from the current instant onward, the target continued on its present course and the interceptor applied no further acceleration command.
+Thus, it is the predicted relative separation at interception under zero future control~\cite[Chap.~2]{zarchan_tactical_2012}, \cite[Chap.~4]{ben-asher_advances_1998}.
 Using the state vector~\eqref{eq:SV_1st-ord}, we present the following noteworthy examples for the ZEM:

 which are all based on $t_{go}$, and some also require $\tau_{M}$, both of which are uncertain from the standpoint of the target.
 The navigation gain is constant for the PN and the APN guidance laws.
 Yet, it is time-varying in the OGL and the LQDG guidance laws.
 The navigation gain used by the interceptor is also uncertain from the standpoint of the target, thus it can be included in $\eta$.
+The closed-form ZEM expressions in~\eqref{eq:classical_laws} for the PN, APN, and OGL laws follow from~\cite[Chaps.~2, 8]{zarchan_tactical_2012}, and the LQDG expression follows from~\cite[Chap.~4]{ben-asher_advances_1998}.

 Similar to the guidance law proposed in~\cite{shaferman_near-optimal_2021}, and based on the structure of the classical guidance laws~\eqref{eq:GL_struc}, we use the following structure for the guidance law of the interceptor: